 I've been having a few ups and downs in the world of freelancing lately.
-Ups have included a cheeky mid-week break in Edinburgh; downs mainly involve narrowly missing out on some work I would have loved to do, and worked really hard to try and win.
+Ups have included a lovely mid-week trip to Edinburgh; downs mainly involve narrowly missing out on some work I would have loved to do, and worked really hard to try and win.
 Still, life goes on.
 The scars will heal.
 The bills will be paid (I hope.)

 Courting people for work, courting people for romance....there's a lot of overlap.
 You're constantly presenting your best self to others, then waiting for their judgement.
 You have to be honest with other people and - the even harder bit - with yourself, about what it is you're looking for, and what you're not prepared to do.
 You have to be brave enough to say no to things which aren't quite right, and trust that there's something else out there.
 And when you do find what you're looking for and you fall in love – whether with the perfect work opportunity, or the right person, you have to go and chase after it, without any idea of what the outcome might be.
 You have to take risks.
 Constantly.

 The stories of these tiny-but-huge moments are the ones we tell ourselves the next time we need to do something scary.
-We use them to remind ourselves that we know how to be brave, because we've done it before.
+We use them to remind ourselves that we know how to be brave, that we can be brave, because we've done it before.
 When they have happy endings they provide concrete evidence that sometimes risks are worth taking.
-And when they don't, they give us the comfort of knowing that we've been through something similar and survived.
+And when they don't end the way we wanted them to, they can give us comfort.
+We know that even if something terrible happens, we've been through something similar before, and survived.
 They help us remember that no matter what happens as a result of the crazy, hold-onto-your-hat-and-just-jump leap of faith we're about to take, we'll be OK.

 Those stories are what make us brave enough to be brave again.
 And again.
 And again.
 They provide an extra boost of courage, just when we need it the most, and give us tiny scraps of faith we can cling on to.
 They are what make the difference between thinking and doing, acting and not acting.
 Being proud that we tried or regretting the fact that we didn't.